amhiggin/REST-Worker-Service/README.md

 At the point where 13 worker nodes are used to complete the work, it is clear that the graph is levelling off.
 This is because at some point, the time required to set up and manage the work-delegation for additional nodes becomes costly, and the performance cannot be improved any further.
 There is slight fluctuation in the time taken for >14 workers, hovering somewhere between 15-17 seconds.
 This is a sign that adding more workers simply doesn't increase the performance of the calculation time any further.

+The Excel spreadsheet used to produce this graph is included in the repository [here](https://github.com/amhiggin/RESTServiceSystem/blob/master/Results%20and%20Screenshots/Performance%20Graph.xlsx)

 ## Launch Instructions
 ### Launch Manager
 The <i>launch_manager.sh</i> script is used to launch the Manager node.
 This should be run before the workers are launched.
 * The script takes <b>num_required_workers</b> as <b>$1</b> (command line argument).
 * All dependencies are installed by this script, before launching the Manager node.
 The dependencies are specified in <i>requirements.txt</i>.

 <b>Notes:</b>
 * When launching the script after previously running the application for a large number of workers, the clean-up of the existing directories may take some time.
 However, this doesn't impact on the execution time of the calculation.
 * There is an issue with access permissions for the cleanup() method used by the Manager node on start-up.
 This means that when using Windows, between subsequent runnings of the scripts the user should manually delete the dirs <i>ManagerDir/</i> and all <i>WorkerDirX</i>s to ensure that this cleanup has occurred.